WileyBui/CGI-HTTPWebServer/README.md

 This is sending an error back the HTTP client because the requested file can't be found.
 Other forms use a "200 OK", instead of "404 Not Found", but otherwise hold the same form.
 You edit the second line based on what content you're sending.
 You can then send data after two new lines.

 When a client requests for a file, the server receives a GET request.
+Each request may have many iterative calls to the server for addition files, such as the `index.html` request to call for other images.
 The server then sends the request to the CGI (Common Gateway Interface).
 The goal of using CGI is for dynamic web interactions, such as a form, by adding backend applications that take data (inputs) from an HTML form.
 Another type of request is a POST.
 This is when the client sends data to the server.
 We'll provide an example of each.

 __*POST Example:*__